 “It’s concerning,” Ben Miller, the senior director of postsecondary education at the Center for American Progress, said during a recent interview with Market Watch, “because we can’t tell if she’s giving a bad performance or if she’s got bad staff behind her.”

 The first test for DeVos is likely overseeing the contracting process currently under way to decide which private companies will take part in the student loan servicing system.
 The Obama administration began overhauling the system so that it better serviced borrowers’ needs, but it’s unclear whether Trump’s administration will continue with the process or abandon it completely.
 Another idea that remains to be expanded on is whether the Trump administration will usher in an era of private student loans by downscaling the federal loan program.
 While this is still a far off possibility today, there could be the possibility of a transition which private lenders would love to hear about.
+Furthermore, student loan forgiveness seems to be on the table with the administration change as well.

 “The big concern is she is a neophyte in this area,” Miller said.